abourget/fde-mtl/content/sessions/session-2018-09-personal-project.en.md

 September 23rd is a zero session (open to all), and a demonstration of the methodology.

-Registration is required to participate in the session that runs from October 2018 to April 2019.
+Registration is required to participate in the course that runs from October 2018 to April 2019.

 Topics: